 Then fill it up with good wine you got for cheap with these wine coupons and deals.

 10. Glue leaf and pumpkin placemats together for an easy Dollar Tree craft table runner.

 Use felt placemats to create a new dinner table decoration — a table runner.
 Simply apply a few dots of hot glue to the underside of the corner of one placement and attach it to another.
 Repeat the process until you have a runner with six to seven items, depending on the size of your table.

 Need new dinnerware before guests arrive?
 You’ll eat up these dinnerware deals.

 11. Decorate your home by making a 15-minute fall wreath.

-Use hot glue to secure the end of your burlap ribbon to a styrofoam wreath.
+Use hot glue to secure the end of the burlap ribbon to a styrofoam wreath.
 Wrap the burlap until it covers the wreath and secure it again.

-Use hot glue to attach styrofoam pumpkins and faux fall leaves to the burlap.
-It’s that simple!
+Dress up the wreath by hot gluing styrofoam pumpkins and faux fall leaves to the burlap.
+It’s that simple.

-12. Turn a Scrub Buddie into a pumpkin with leaves and a twig.
+12. Turn a dish scrubber into a pumpkin with leaves and a twig.